nicksspirit/MSBA/64018/PythonNotebook/CG_umuoh.md

 def head(x: Sequence) -> Any:
     return x[0]

+#  Create a partially applied function
+#  for creating a new defaultdict which uses List as its factory
+assoc_d = partial(assoc, factory=lambda: defaultdict(list))
 ```

 Using pandas we will read a csv having containing all the information regarding students.